Ankin01/Fall-Detection-using-MaskRCNN/Fall/ReadMe.txt

 Place the mask_rcnn_coco.h5 (weights) file in this folder.
-The file should be existent if you choose to use
+The file should be existent if you choose to use in training the model.